James LaBrie: Solo

-Other projects
+Other projects and appearances

 Throughout his career with Dream Theater, LaBrie has lent his voice to many other artists' records as well as tribute albums.
 In 1991, not long after joining Dream Theater (and before ever appearing on a Dream Theater recording), he sang background vocals on the song "Life in Still Water" on Fates Warning's Parallels album.
 He has appeared on many Trent Gardner releases (including Leonardo: The Absolute Man and Explorer's Club), as well as appearing on albums by such artists as Shadow Gallery, Tim Donahue and Frameshift.

+LaBrie sang the national anthem prior to the Memphis RiverKings-Fort Worth Brahmas hockey game on October 18, 2003, at the DeSoto Civic Center in Southaven, Mississippi.

 LaBrie provided the lead vocals for the main character in the rock opera album The Human Equation by Ayreon; in 2015, he reprised his role for a live version, The Theater Equation.
 He was also featured as the character "The Historian" in the album The Source.

 LaBrie is also a featured vocalist on Henning Pauly's "Babysteps" project released in 2006; LaBrie plays the role of the arrogant doctor.

 Since 2004, LaBrie has been working with the True Symphonic Rockestra project, along with Thomas Dewald, Vladimir Grishko, Dirk Ulrich, Christoph Wansleben, Sandro Martinez, Paul Mayland, Marvin Philippi, and Igor Marin.

 Their album, Concerto in True Minor - 3 Rock Tenors was released on iTunes and for download on Amazon on March 28, 2008, by Brainworx and Marinsound.

+In 2011, LaBrie collaborated with the heavy metal band Eden's Curse, providing vocals for the song "No Holy Man" which was released on the Eden's Curse third studio album Trinity.

-In 2016 LaBrie was the special guest on the Last Union debut album firstly meant to be named "Most Beautiful Day".
+In 2016, LaBrie was the special guest on the Last Union debut album firstly meant to be named "Most Beautiful Day".
 He sang in three songs: "President Evil", "Taken" and "A Place In Heaven".
-Eventually the album was called "Twelve" and finally released on December 21, 2018.
+Eventually, the album was called "Twelve"; it was released on December 21, 2018.
 "Twelve" was written and pieced together over a 2 1/2-year period.

+In 2021, James LaBrie collaborated with his son Chance LaBrie's band Falset, providing vocals for a cover of "Kickstart my Heart" by Mötley Crüe, released June 10, 2021.